adewale2018/mini_wallet/README.md

 **Real-time Transaction Dashboard**
 - View all transactions with running balance
-- Filter by category, and search
+- Filter by category, date range and search
 - Responsive design (360px to desktop)

 **Secure Money Transfers**